Go to our other sites

-If the difference in the marking is greater than the agreed 'tolerance' (typically one or two marks), we amend the marks.
+If the difference in the marking is greater than the agreed 'tolerance' we amend the marks.
 We amend the original marks because there is a significant difference in professional judgement between our examiners and we accept the judgement of the senior reviewing examiner.

 If the difference in the marking is equal to or lower than the agreed 'tolerance' then the original marks stand.
 We allow the original marks to stand because this is a small difference in professional judgement between our examiners, and not an error in the way the mark scheme has been applied.